eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 - truncated icosahedron (football)
 - geodesic spheres (level 1 to 10)

+How to use:
+Activate the shape you want.
+Then adjust the sizes, as with classic Parts.

 # 2 versions
  - the first edition are macros. (the resulting parts are fully scalable)